codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/codecov-testing.md

 * `npm install codecov -g` -- This installs the odecov CLI
 * `codecov -t ${{CODECOV_TOKEN}} -f ./coverage/clover.xml` -- Here we set the Codevoc access token provided in the UI when we connect to a new git repository and point to the file that contains our coverage report.

-Once you run the pipeline the steps will create the coverage report and forward it to Codecov.
+Once you run the pipeline, the steps will create the coverage report and forward it to Codecov.

 {% include image.html
 lightbox="true"